Venkata-Narayana-16/Comprehensive-CI-CD-Pipeline-with-Monitoring-Git-Jenkins-Docker-Kubernetes-Prometheus-and-Gr/README.md

 * Improved Efficiency: Reduced manual intervention and improved operational efficiency.

 # -
-**Documentation**: A detailed PDF document ("Capstone-project-II") outlines the complete deployment process with screenshots.
-(Link the PDF if hosted publicly)
+**Documentation**: A detailed PDF document "Capstone-project-II" outlines the complete deployment process with screenshots.
 By showcasing this project, I aim to demonstrate my ability to design, implement, and manage complex DevOps CI/CD pipelines for efficient and scalable application deployments.

 **Contact Information**